bitwarden/contributing-docs/docs/contributing/pull-requests/index.md

 ## Branch

 Each new feature or bug fix should be developed on a separate branch.
-Branches allows you to work on multiple features concurrently.
+Branches allow you to work on multiple features concurrently.
 In most cases you should branch from `master`.
-However, if you are working with other contributors we typically branch of a long-lived feature branch.
-Long-lived feature branches allows us to break up a single feature into multiple PRs, which can be reviewed individually.
+However, if you are working with other contributors we typically branch off a long-lived feature branch.
+Long-lived feature branches allow us to break up a single feature into multiple PRs, which can be reviewed individually but tested and released together.

 <community>